barakeel/oeis-synthesis/README.md

 are `ncore`, `search_memory` and `sol2_flag`.

 The programs will produce two files `solnew` and `solnewgpt`.
-`solnewgpt` can be used to trained your machine learning model.
+`solnewgpt` can be used to trained your machine learning model an create a new `cand` file.
 The format is sequence>program. (note the dot at the end).
 The sequence is reversed and only contains the first 16 numbers and the program is in reverse polish notation.

+#### Self-learning using an external machine learner
+You can start a self-learning process by starting from the files `sol0` (to rename to `solold`) and `sol0gpt` to be used to produce the `cand` file.
+This files were generated using a random generator and selecting the smallest and fastest programs (`sol2_flag true` in the `config` file).
+Moving the file `solnew` from generation n directory to the file `solold` of a generation n+1 directory is left to the user.

 ### Known issues: